 If your pet shows these signs of overheating, you should first move them to a cooler place, provide them with enough water to drink, and try to cool their body by putting a damp towel over their body.
 If their symptoms don’t improve, take them to the vet as soon as possible.

-Hopefully, these tips help you bond better with your pets and to keep them safe during the summer.
+Hopefully, these pet safety tips for summer help you bond better with your pets and to keep them safe during the summer.